biosails/pheniqs/docs/quickstart.md

     ]
 }
 ```
 >**Example 1.1** Declaring an input read that is [split](glossary.html#split_file_layout) over three gzip compressed FASTQ files.
+Since the file paths do not start with `/` they are considered [relative](glossary.html#relative_path) and resolved against the working directory which defaults to where you execute Pheniqs.
+If `base input url` was specified they are resolved relative to that directory path.
 {: .example}

 **Example 1.1** is already a complete and valid Pheniqs configuration!
 Since no manipulation instructions are specified reads are simply interleaved to the output.
 Since output is not explicitly declared it defaults to the SAM format and written to standard output.
+This type of simple configuration can be specified without a configuration file and is a quick way of packaging reads in a different format.
+For instance, in this example, to pack 3 segments stored in 3 FASTQ files into one interleaved compressed BAM or CRAM file.
+BAM and CRAM files are faster to read and often consume much less space on the disk.
+Interleaved files are easier to archive and can be produced or consumed by Pheniqs with [standard streams](glossary.html#standard_stream).

 >```
 @HD     VN:1.0  SO:unknown      GO:query